 Ann is an art, architecture and design writer based in London.
 Her education is in Art History and Design Criticism and her career experience includes research and communications roles with international design and architecture studios, dRMM Architects and Adjaye Associates.
 Ann has worked as a freelance writer and content consultant for five years, writing remotely from London, New York and Malta since 2016.

-Ann's process is collaborative, positioning language as an integral part of the design process.
+Ann's process is collaborative, positioning language as a part of the design process.
 She works with architects, artists and designers to develop written context and coherency around visual and built work.
 This translates into process writing, project narratives, bid and award text, strategy and thought leadership content.

 In 2019, Ann opened a photography and text-based exhibition titled The Spaces that Connect Us, examining the social constructs of an internetless society in rural America.
 In summer 2020, she curated Other Places, a watercolour exhibition featuring thirteen works by Malta-based artist Sebastian Tanti Burlò.